-Larry Arth started his successful real estate investing career helping his dad fix up rental houses and mowing vacant lots around vacant houses.
+Larry Arth started his successful single-family and multifamily real estate investing career helping his dad fix up rental houses and mowing vacant lots around vacant houses.
 One day at age 15, he asked about buying a lot where he had been mowing.
 While his dad was not like Donald Trump’s father, Larry’s dad did help Larry a small amount to buy that vacant lot.
 He sold the lot three years later at age 18 and bought a duplex, his first multifamily real estate investment.

 By Larry Arth